 New Bedford Streets; A Piece of Americana: Kempton Street

 Welcome to the second installment of New Bedford Streets: A Piece of Americana.
 If you missed the inaugural article, please read, as that article sets up the entire series and covers William Street.
-I’d like to re-iterate the importance of reader feedback, correction, and contributions.
+I’d like to reiterate the importance of reader feedback, correction, and contributions.
 By all means, let us make this an open discussion.

 In this installment, we will swing 180 degrees and go from being unsure why the street was named, to being positive of its origin.
-Kempton Street is one of the most trafficed streets in the city, and the Kempton family name is one of that goes back to the very origins of New Bedford and the arrival of the first Europeans in the New World.
+Kempton Street is one of the most trafficked streets in the city, and the Kempton family name is one of that goes back to the very origins of New Bedford and the arrival of the first Europeans in the New World.

 The first mention of a Kempton in the historical record is from 1623.
 The names Manasses/Mannasseh and Ephraim Kempton (though other documents suggest he came later) are mentioned as arriving on the ship Anne, or possibly on the Little James, vessels that were contemporaneous with the Mayflower.
 Both were born in Berwick-Upon-Tweed, Northumberland, England of parents George Kempton and Mary Jersey.